In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

 The Bellababy Double Electric Breast Pump has 4 different modes and 9 suction levels.
-While it has a lot of potential, our users found it somewhat frustrating to find the right pairing.
-Both Spectra pumps and the Baby Buddha comes in second, with 2 modes and 14 settings for the Buddha and 5 speeds at 12 different power levels for the Spectras.
+While it has a lot of potential, our users found it somewhat frustrating to find the right combination.
+Both Spectra pumps and the Baby Buddha come in second, with 2 modes and 14 settings for the Buddha, and 5 speeds at 12 different power levels for the Spectras.

 breast pump - if you are experiencing discomfort while pumping, consider trying a...